piyushchauhan1/gitlearning/README.md

 - g++ compiler
 - RapidXML (Required to parse the XML Configuration file)

+## Instructions for RapidXML:

+- Download the RapidXML distribution to a folder in your computer.
+- Copy the path of the "rapidxml.hpp" file.
+- Paste the path in line 16 of opengl.cpp where I have provided a sample path.

 ## Compilation:

 - To compile the code, `cd` to the root of the project directory and execute the following command (in the terminal),